QingyangYu0529/BIS-634-QingyangYu/Homework1/README.md

 Using the concept of "closure(it is allowed to return a function)" so that every time we run the function temp_tester, function set_temp_tester also runs, which is designed to decide whether a given temperature temp is beyond normal temperature normal_temp by using if/else, if the temperature is normal, print 'TRUE', otherwise print 'False'.

-#### >> Tesing process:
+#### >> Testing process:

-During tesing process, at first the normal temperatures of human and chicken are set as 37 ℃ and 41.1℃ separately.
+During testing process, at first the normal temperatures of human and chicken are set as 37 ℃ and 41.1℃ separately.
 After different temperatures are given to human or chicken, the code could successfully decide whether the given temperature is normal (consider as within 1 degree of the normal temperature).